-ACTION: Immediate final rule.
+ACTION: Direct final rule.

+SUMMARY: The State of Oklahoma

+Department of Environmental Quality

+(ODEQ) has applied to the

+Environmental Protection Agency (EPA)

+for final authorization of the changes to

+its hazardous waste program under the

+Resource Conservation and Recovery

+Act (RCRA).
+EPA has determined that

+these changes satisfy all requirements

+needed to qualify for final authorization,

+and is authorizing the State's changes

+through this direct final action.
+In the

+"Proposed Rules" section of this

-SUMMARY: Oklahoma has applied to the EPA for Final authorization of the changes to its hazardous waste program under the Resource Conservation and Recovery Act (RCRA).
-EPA has determined that these changes satisfy all requirements needed to qualify for Final authorization, and is authorizing the State's changes through this immediate final action.
-The EPA is publishing this rule to authorize the changes without a prior proposal because we believe this action is not controversial and do not expect comments that oppose it.
-Unless we receive written comments which oppose this authorization during the comment period, the decision to authorize Oklahoma's changes to its hazardous waste program will take effect.
-If we receive comments that oppose this action, we will publish a document in the Federal Register withdrawing this rule before it takes effect, and a separate document in the proposed rules section of this Federal Register will serve as a proposal to authorize the changes.
+Federal Register, EPA is also publishing a separate document that serves as the proposal to authorize these changes.
+EPA believes this action is not controversial and does not expect comments that oppose it.
+Unless EPA receives written comments which oppose this authorization during the comment period, the decision to authorize Oklahoma's changes to its hazardous waste program will take effect.
+If EPA receives comments that oppose this action, EPA will publish a document in the Federal Register withdrawing this direct final rule before it takes effect, and the separate document in the "Proposed Rules" section of this Federal Register will serve as the proposal to authorize the changes.

-DATES: This final authorization will become effective on June 6, 2011 unless the EPA receives adverse written comment by May 6, 2011.
-If the EPA receives such comment, it will publish a timely withdrawal of this immediate final rule in the Federal Register and inform the public that this authorization will not take effect.
+DATES: This final authorization is effective on September 11, 2017 unless the EPA receives adverse written comment by August 14, 2017.
+If the EPA receives such comment, EPA will publish a timely withdrawal of this direct final rule in the Federal Register and inform the public that this authorization will not take effect.